Outdoor Education Programs

 If you are interested in helping staff a table at one of our Family Science Nights, please contact Inyo County Office of Education Science and Outdoor Education Coordinator, Maggie Riley, at or 760-873-3262 x2131.

-Outdoor Science School (aka Science Camp) (5th/6th grades)
+Outdoor Science School (aka Science Camp – Grades 5 or 6)

 Camp is usually held in October of each year.
 Classroom teachers will send camp information and registration materials home in September.
 See parent handbooks online for more information.